 LIMITATION OF LIABILITY

-In the event of a breach of any of the provisions of these, the Merchant will be liable to the Provider for all Losses sustained by the Provider, as a result of such breach.
+In the event of a breach of any of the provisions of these Terms and Conditions, the Merchant will be liable to the Provider for all Losses sustained by the Provider, as a result of such breach.

 The Provider will not in any way whatsoever, be liable to the Merchant or any third party for any indirect, special and or consequential Losses, sustained by the Merchant or a third party.